rimaout/RSSPod-dl/README.md

 This project was born out of a personal need.
 As a podcast listener, I wanted a simple way to download my favorite podcasts from various sources and sync them to my iPod.
 This tool allows me to do just that - it downloads multiple podcasts and organizes them in a single directory, making it easy to transfer and listen to them on my device.

-Feel free to fork this project or contribute to its development.
-Any contributions, whether it's improving the code or adding new features, are always welcome!
+This is one of my first projects and I'm still learning, so feel free to correct me or suggest improvements, raise issues or contribute to the project!